qalle2/finmorph/README.md

 ### nonfinals.py
 Print words that only occur as non-final parts of compounds (not final).
 Argument: compound list file

+### compositives.py
+Print words that only occur as non-final parts of compounds (not final or alone).
+Arguments: compound list file, word CSV file

 ### stats_compound.py
 Print a table of compound counts by number of parts and number of letters.
 Argument: compound list file.